What are the first words a potential client hears when they call your business?

 - Offer help

-If your script can do this, your calls will get off to a great start.
-So, how do you accomplish these points?
+If your answering script can achieve this, your calls will give the perfect first impression and provide great call answering customer service.
+So, how do you accomplish these 5 things in a short phone call?

 Let’s dive in.